Grosjean to partner Raikkonen at Lotus

-LONDON French driver Romain Grosjean will return to the Formula One starting grid next season as Kimi Raikkonen's Lotus team mate, the former Renault Formula One team announced on Friday.
+LONDON French driver Romain Grosjean will be Kimi Raikkonen's team mate at Lotus next season, the former Renault Formula One team announced Friday.

-The news completed the team's race line-up and means both Lotus drivers will be making comebacks, with Grosjean dropped by Renault at the end of 2009 after seven grands prix as a replacement.
+The news completed the team's race line-up and marked a return for Grosjean to the starting grid that he left at the end of 2009 after seven grands prix.

-Raikkonen, the 2007 F1 world champion for Ferrari, has been competing in the world rally championship for the past two seasons.

 Petrov, who had raced for the team for the past two years as Russia's first F1 driver, had a contract for 2012 but his manager had made clear in recent days that it was not a watertight agreement.